sapcc/pulsar/README.md

 * List current Pagerduty on-call staff
 * List Kubernetes nodes in a cluster

+## Installation

+The [Pulsar Helm chart](https://github.com/sapcc/helm-charts/tree/master/global/pulsar) can be used for installation.

 ## Usage

 The following secrets are provided via environment variables and are obtained after creating the Bot & enabling interactive messages in Slack via [this page](https://api.slack.com/apps).